wikindx/wikindx/README.txt

  ---:::---:::---:::---:::---:::---:::---:::---:::---:::---:::---:::---

 SVN History

 This repository archives wikindx sources from version 6.2.1 at revision 3959.

-The previous versions can be viewed at:
+The previous versions can be viewed in trunk folder at:

 https://sourceforge.net/p/wikindxold/svn/HEAD/tree/